githolzer/UMLSequenzDiagramAid/README.md

-Sequence diagram aid
+Sequence diagram aid<br>
-The .jar is all you need if you only want to use it.
+The Sequenze2.jar is all you need if you only want to use it.
 A help is inside the programm.